-Get a plant that is still young so it will have plenty of time to adapt to the conditions in your tank.
+Get a plant that is still young, so it will have plenty of time to adapt to the conditions in your tank.

 Limit using a few stems if you do not have a large aquarium.
 Ludwigia repens can propagate quickly.
 This means you can grow dozens of small plants from a few stems.

 Use chemicals that can provide the needed nutrients for the plants at least during the first few months if the substrate does not have enough nutrients.
-This can help create a strong root system for the aquatic plant.
+This can help create a healthy root system for the aquatic plant.

 The rotala wallichii is a stem plant with pink and red hues and needle-shaped leaves.
 It produces flower spikes with bright, purple flowers.